 An air switch has no direct electrical connections.
 A remote switch is operated by it with the help of a puff of air.

-So what’s the difference between these three?
-Which would be a better choice for your garbage disposal?
+What’s the difference between these three?
+Which would be a better switch for your garbage disposal?

 Let’s see in detail: